Tommy David

-Thomas Patrick David (born 2 April 1948 in Pontypridd) is a Welsh former dual-code international rugby union and rugby league footballer who played in the 1970s and 1980s.
-He played representative rugby union (RU) for Wales and the British Lions and rugby league (RL) for Wales.
+Thomas Patrick David (born 2 April 1948) is a Welsh former dual-code international rugby union and rugby league footballer who played in the 1970s and 1980s.
+He was born in Pontypridd, and played representative rugby union (RU) for Wales and the British Lions and rugby league (RL) for Wales.
 He was selected for the 1974 British Lions tour to South Africa, and at the time played club rugby for Llanelli RFC.
 He also played for his home-town club Pontypridd RFC, and while at the club was part of the 1976 Grand Slam winning Wales team.
 In 1981 he switched codes to rugby league, representing Cardiff City Blue Dragons.

 Rugby career

 Thomas David commonly known as Tom or Tommy, was given the nickname "Tom the Bomb", and was noted for his diving, try-scoring prowess, which would be used to great effect in Pontypridd's 1975/76 season.
 David was a fitter by trade, but would later become a company director.

 David was a keen rugby player as a youth, and represented his school, Hawthorn Secondary Modern before joining Pontypridd.
 In 1972 he switched to Llanelli, and was chosen to face New Zealand when the All Blacks played Llanelli as part of their 1972/73 tour.
 The game saw a historic win for Llanelli, beating New Zealand 9–3.
 This was the first of two encounters for David against the same touring All Blacks as he also played flanker in the Barbarian side of 1973 who were victorious against New Zealand at Cardiff Arms Park.
 In between the two victories, the Wales national team also faced the New Zealanders, and many critics felt that David's robust style of play and heavy tackling, which he took to the All Blacks with Llanelli, should have been rewarded with his first international cap.
 David was not selected for the game, and Wales lost the game 19–16.

 While with Llanelli, David was first selected to represent the Wales national team, in an encounter with France as part of the 1973 Five Nations Championship.
 Although Wales lost the game, David was reselected for the very next Wales game against Australia who were touring England and Wales.
 David was forced to pull out of the Wales team for the opening game of the 1974 Championship, against Scotland, through injury.
 This allowed Pontypool's Terry Cobner to take the open flanker position.
 Cobner was so successful in this role, that David was kept out of the position until Cobner himself was forced to stand down three years later.